betoval/wormplots/README.md

 # worm-plots
-Plots of solutions to the WDW equation obeying HP boundary conditions for euclidean wormholes.
+Plots of solutions to the Wheeler-DeWitt equation obeying the Hawking-Page boundary conditions for Euclidean wormholes.
 It includes asymptotic solutions of Bessel and Hermite functions